Jatin287587/auto_rate/README.md

 # Give automatic ratings
-A neural network which will rate a movie ( out of 5 stars ) based on your given review
+A neural network which will rate a Movie, TV Series, Web Series etc.. ( out of 5 stars ) based on your given review

 # How to use
 Simply run `train.py` with argument `--rev` as your review